idriss-code/idriss-code/README.md

 - 👋 Hi, I’m @idriss-code
-- 👀 I’m interested in 3d modeling an animation
+- 👀 I’m interested in 3d modeling and animation
-- 🌱 I’m currently learning C OpenSsl Oftp
+- 🌱 I’m currently learning C OpenSsl and Oftp
 - 💞️ I’m looking to collaborate on Video Game
 - 📫 How to reach me ...